Abhinav1217/desktop-file-creator/README.md

 Original author is  addiemacgruer who posted on  google code.
 This repo was created because google announced to close google code.

+**Note:**
+This script require Tkinter lib installed in the system.
+On fedora use
+`sudo dnf install tkinter`
+Another note is that this is written in Python 2.

 --
 __**Original Readme from google code**__